Overview

 What Build-to-Suit Construction Usually Covers

-- Design and preconstruction coordination tied to budget and constructability
+- Design and preconstruction coordination tied to budget, constructability, and the owner's operational program from the first conversation

-- Site, shell, and interior planning organized around owner-specific use
+- Site, shell, and interior planning organized around the owner's specific operational use and the Pflugerville site conditions

-- Management of schedule tradeoffs before they become field conflicts
+- Management of schedule tradeoffs — design decisions that affect procurement lead times — before they become field conflicts

-- Turnover planning built around the owner's operating launch
+- Turnover planning built around the owner's operational launch date with commissioning and startup requirements defined early

 Process